mazharul90007/nesttree-client/README.md

 ---

 ## 🌟 **Project Purpose**
 The purpose of this project is to build a comprehensive real estate platform where users can search, list, and manage properties.
-The platform includes a multi-role system, real-time property updates, secure payments, and more, to help users make informed decisions and streamline the property management process.
+The platform includes a multi-role system, real-time property updates, secure payments, and more, to help users make informed decisions and streamline the property management process..

+---

+## Admin Login Credentials
+- **AdminEmail:** sourabh@gmail.com
+- **Password:** @Sourabh

 ---